About Studio 39 – Our Hair Salon

 Incorporating the historical neighborhoods the salon called home became part of the brand design.
 The eclectic vibe of 39th street and the mid century inspired colors of the art deco West-side gallery are part of Studio 39 Downtown.
 In 2018, Gemy started construction planning of Studio 39 of Lakewood in Lee’s Summit.
 The second salon open April in 2019 and both locations make the the Studio 39 brand.

-Our History of Passion Projects
+Our History of Hope, Love and Charity

 Travis Kelce & Walk the Walk

 In 2015 Chiefs player Travis Kelce hosted the first Walk the Walk fashion show through his foundation 87 & Running.
 We were honored to be invited to participate as the sponsor salon.
 It is now the largest charity fashion event in Kansas City and proceeds benefit the kids of Operation Breakthrough.

-Since I grew up in a construction business family but but chose a different path, I never thought of the salon as a” family business.”
+I grew up in a family business but it was construction and I chose a different path, so I never thought of the salon as a” family business.”
 In our staff we have sisters, cousins, and best friends who love helping others feel beautiful.
-Our guests can see and we truly enjoy being together.
-That’s important.
-So I don’t just look for future stylists, I look for future partners.
-In a way, we are a family business.
+Our guests can see and feel the energy of the salon.
+We truly enjoy being together and often hear comments about how the salon vibe is positive.